Is it better to eat food early or wait for at least 24 hours after major gynaecologic surgery?

 Background:

-This is an updated version of the original Cochrane review published in 2007.
-Traditionally, after major abdominal gynaecologic surgery postoperative oral intake is withheld until the return of bowel function.
-There has been concern that early oral intake would result in vomiting and severe paralytic ileus with subsequent aspiration pneumonia, wound dehiscence, and anastomotic leakage.
-However, evidence-based clinical studies suggest that there may be benefits from early postoperative oral intake.
+This is an updated and expanded version of the original Cochrane review, first published in 2014.
+Postoperative oral intake is traditionally withheld after major abdominal gynaecologic surgery until the return of bowel function.
+The concern is that early oral intake will result in vomiting and severe paralytic ileus, with subsequent aspiration pneumonia, wound dehiscence, and anastomotic leakage.
+However, clinical studies suggest that there may be benefits from early postoperative oral intake.
+Currently, gynaecologic surgery can be performed through various routes: open abdominal, vaginal, laparoscopic, robotic, or a combination.
+In this version, we included women undergoing major gynaecologic surgery through all of these routes, either alone or in combination.

 Objectives: